DC Energy Assistance – Utility Assistance Programs | United Way NCA

 Learn more about DC’s customer assistance programs here.

-Other Utility Assistance Programs
+Other DC Energy Assistance & Utility Programs

 • Payment Arrangements: Get help with payments or your payment schedule.